directus/directus/docs/cloud/glossary.md

 :::tip

-This section refers to how your Cloud Project is stored among other Projects and has nothing to do with how you design your Project's data model.
+This section refers to how your Cloud Project is stored among other Cloud Projects and has nothing to do with how you design your Project's data model.
 You can implement single or multi-tenant architecture within any Directus Cloud Project.

 :::